 Click here for more information about City Park.

 At Mardi Gras World, you can celebrate Fat Tuesday every day of the year!

 Blaine Kern’s company have been producing beautiful Mardi Gras floats at this studio for over 70 years, and now you can see their amazing work up close.

 Tours include a trip through the studios where floats are made.
 At the end of your trip through Mardi Gras history, you’ll receive a free piece of a classic Mardi Gras food, a King Cake.

 Mardi Gras World is a great way to avoid raucous crowds and enjoy the sights of Carnival with your family.
 They offer a free shuttle from the French Quarter.

 - Ticket Prices: $22 for Adults | $17 for Students/Seniors | $14 for Kids

 - Included for free in the New Orleans Power Pass.

 - Click here for additional information about Mardi Gras World

-6) Stop by a Cemetery
+6) Visit a Historic Cemetery